uhasker/getting-things-done-in-next-js/src/chapter9/01-setup.md

 ## Setup

+<div style="text-align: right"> <i> Astro DB is powered by Drizzle! <br> ... and we regret everything omg this thing sucks <br> - From Drizzles official page </i> </div>

 ### A Simple Example

 Let's create a simple Drizzle script that will declare a task table and read all the tasks from the table.

 Create a new supabase database and recreate the task table from the SQL chapter.
-Don't add the project IDs yet, that will follow later.
+Don't add the project IDs and table yet, that will follow later.

 Create a new TypeScript project: